Brian Vranesh

 Brian Vranesh (born October 26, 1977) is an American professional golfer who has played on the PGA Tour and Web.com.

+Early life and amateur career

 Vranesh was born in Northridge, California.
 He attended the College of the Canyons.

+Professional career

-He turned professional in 1999 and has no professional wins.
-He did, however, come close, at the Chitimacha Louisiana Open (a Nationwide Tour event), when he lost in a one hole playoff to Bubba Dickerson.
+In 1999, Vranesh turned professional.
+He has no professional wins.
+Vranesh did, however, come close, at the Chitimacha Louisiana Open (a Nationwide Tour event), when he lost in a one hole playoff to Bubba Dickerson.
 On the PGA Tour, his best finish is tied for 8th at the 2009 Buick Open.

 After his playing days ended, Vranesh became a caddy.
-He was on the bag for Kevin Chappell in 2019 before working for Si Woo Kim in 2021.
+He was on the bag for Kevin Chappell in 2019 before working for Kim Si-woo in 2021.

-Personal
+Personal life

-Cousin of Jon Garland, pitcher for the Los Angeles Dodgers.
+Vranesh is the cousin of Jon Garland, pitcher for the Los Angeles Dodgers.

-He is friends with fellow PGA Tour professionals Charley Hoffman and Pat Perez.